nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/JGQ5zW6F6Uc/index.md

 source: youtube

 ---
 {{< youtube JGQ5zW6F6Uc >}}

-# 3 steps developers must follow if the product owner is incompetent

  Facing challenges with an ineffective product owner?
 Learn how the Scrum Master and team can navigate this situation.
 Dive into the intricacies of organizational politics, communication, and role allocation. 🌟

 *Enjoy this video? 🔔 Like and subscribe to our channel:* https://www.youtube.com/@nakedAgility